Last Updated June, 2020

 Just keep in mind that after the collapse of the Soviet Union, there is no central heating in Georgia.
 Everyone keeps his place warm as he can.

 In flats in the Old town owners typically use an electric heater.
 In the newer built houses, you’ll find some type of a gas heating radiator, which is attached to the wall and most often only in one room.
 Flats that were built within the last few years have heating radiators on the walls of each room.
 They are heated by a gas heating system set on the balcony of each flat.

 My advice is to try to rent an apartment in a newly built apartment complex to make sure you’ll be warm enough when cold times come.

-It is possible to find a flat for $ 250-300 per month.
-But expect it to be an old apartment from grandmother’s times.
+It is also possible to find a flat for $150-200 per month.
+But expect it to be an old apartment, sometimes kommunalka type one, from grandmother’s times.
 No renovations or repairs took place there since at least 1985.
 Furniture and plumbing saw a few generations.
 The washing machine and refrigerator are not common at all.

 You can rent a long term apartment in Tbilisi through a broker (this type of service is mega-popular here) or online.

 We opted for another option.
 We booked a new apartment on Airbnb for one month.
-Then we got to Tbilisi, saw we liked our new home and just made arrangements with an owner to extend for a few more months.
+Then we got to Tbilisi, saw we liked our new home, and just made arrangements with an owner to extend for a few more months.
 You can try to do the same.
 I have a lot of friends who are living in Tbilisi until this day and they secured their long-term flats with the help of Airbnb.

 PUBLIC TRANSPORT IN TBILISI